top of page

 Michael’s passion for theology drew him eastward, traveling to India, Nepal, and Tibet, where he deepened his understanding of yoga and meditation.
 He briefly lived as a renunciate in an ashram and studied Tibetan Buddhism under the tutelage of the lamas of Dharamsala.

-Incorporating his decades of experience as a scholar, a teacher, and a professional therapist, Michael founded Royal Way in 1979 to be an accessible spiritual community for modern men and women seeking a better understanding of the human condition and a stronger relationship with the divine.
+Incorporating his decades of experience as a scholar, a teacher, and a professional therapist, Michael founded Royal Way in 1979 as an accessible spiritual community for the modern individual seeking a better understanding of one’s self and a stronger relationship with the divine.

-Michael established RW Ranch in Southern California’s high desert for Royal Way retreats—a spiritual home encompassing every aspect of his vision, from abundant gardens and orchards to sacred meditation shrines.
+Michael established Royal Way Spiritual Center in Southern California’s high desert for Royal Way retreats—a spiritual home encompassing every aspect of his vision, from abundant gardens and orchards to sacred meditation sites.

 bottom of page